 California’s Best Beaches North of San Francisco

-Author’s Note: This article “California’s Best Beaches North of San Francisco” is one of 30 chapters in my book/ebook Northern California Travel: The Best Options.
+Author’s Note: This article “California’s Best Beaches North of San Francisco” is also a chapter in my travel guidebook/ebook Northern California Travel: The Best Options.
 That book is available in English as a book/ebook and also as an ebook in Chinese.
-Several of my books on California can be seen on my Amazon Author Page.
+Parallel coverage on Northern California occurs in my latest travel guidebook/ebook Northern California History Travel Adventures: 35 Suggested Trips.
+All my travel guidebooks/ebooks on California can be seen on my Amazon Author Page.

 By Lee Foster

 Summer entices the connoisseur of California’s best beaches to the coast north and south of San Francisco.
 Whether you want to bronze your skin, marvel at tide pools, escape from urban life, or simply restore your lungs in the bracing salt air, the nearby beaches offer something for everyone.
 If you think you already know the roughly 250 miles of coast between Point Arena and Carmel, peruse the following selections.

 You may have overlooked these well-known and lesser-known beaches, all true delights.
 Moreover, some beaches also boast features that may be new to you, such as an improved hiking trail between Bodega Head and Bodega Dunes.
 If you haven’t recently explored the beauty of the coast, many aspects beckon throughout the year.
 For example, marvel at the salubrious spring and fall sunlight with its visual clarity.
 Or imbibe the pensive fogs of summer.
 On the other hand, savor the invigorating storms of winter as the pageant of the seasons unfolds.

 This article covers beaches north of San Francisco.
 A companion piece looks at best beaches south of The City.

 Limantour Beach at Point Reyes, about 50 miles north